Hazing Policy

 Adjudication Process

 In many cases the student(s) involved will face disciplinary action separate from an organizational review.
 Students who are involved and charged with hazing will be subjected to the Student Judicial process.
 Please refer to the Student Judicial website at https://www.snc.edu/judicialaffairs/ for more information on the Student Judicial process.
 In addition to individual students being held accountable for their personal violations of college policy, the involved organization may be subject to an organizational review.
-An organizational review through the Office of Leadership, Student Engagement & First Year Experience will seek facts of the matter and consider how it will impact the student organization.
+An organizational review through the Center for student Engagement will seek facts of the matter and consider how it will impact the student organization.
 For more information on organizational reviews, refer to https://www.snc.edu/judicialaffairs/studentorganizations.html.
 Athletes will be adjudicated individually for their part in policy violations.
 If the incident involves a specific athletic team, Judicial Affairs will work with the Director of Athletics to determine an appropriate course of action for the team.

 Individuals found responsible for Hazing are subject to sanctioning up to and including expulsion from the college.
 A hold on registration is placed until completion of sanctions in cases of suspension.
 At each level, other appropriate requirements may be included for the purpose of preventing future violations.